-- 3. In all cases, the Shares will trade in the secondary market and the issuer of the Shares will be a reporting company under the Securities Exchange Act of 1934.
+3. In all cases, the Shares will trade in the secondary market and the issuer of the Shares will be a reporting company under the Securities Exchange Act of 1934.
 The number of Shares, or the value of the Shares, that will be delivered to a Trust pursuant to the Contracts may be fixed (e.g., one Share per Security issued) or may be determined pursuant to a formula, the product of which will vary with the price of the Shares.
-A formula generally will result in each Holder of Securities receiving fewer Shares as the market value of the Shares increases, and more Shares as their market value decreases.2 At the dissolution of each Trust, each Holder will receive the number of Shares per Security, or the value of the Shares, as determined by the terms of the Contracts, that is equal to the Holder's pro rata interest in the Shares or amount received by the Trust under the Contracts.3 - Securities issued by the Trusts will be listed on a national securities exchange or traded on The Nasdaq Stock Market's National Market.
-Thus, the Securities will be "national market system" securities subject to public price quotation and trade reporting requirements.
-After the Securities are issued, the trading price of the Securities is expected to vary from time to time based primarily upon the price of the underlying Shares, interest rates, and other factors affecting conditions and prices in the debt and equity markets.
-PaineWebber currently intends, but will not be obligated, to make a market in the Securities of each Trust. - 5.
-Each Trust will be internally managed by three trustees and will not have any separate investment adviser.
-The trustees will have no power to vary the investments held by each Trust.
-A bank qualified to serve as a trustee under the Trust Indenture Act of 1939, as amended, will act as custodian for each Trust's assets and as paying agent, registrar, and transfer agent with respect to the Securities of each Trust.
-The bank will have no other affiliation with, and will not be engaged in any other transaction with, any Trust.
-The day-to-day administration of each Trust will be carried out by the bank.
+A formula generally will result in each Holder of Securities receiving fewer Shares as the market value of the Shares increases, and more Shares as their market value decreases.3 At the termination of each Trust, each Holder will receive the number of Shares per Security, or the value of the Shares, as determined by the terms of the Contracts, that is equal to the Holder's pro rata interest in the Shares or amount received by the Trust under the Contracts.4

+4. Securities issued by the Trusts will be listed on a national securities exchange or traded on the Nasdaq National Market System.
+Thus, the Securities will be "national market system" securities subject to public